Types of childbirth: Water birth, natural birth & more

 Also known as the Vaginal Delivery1, this method is the natural way of childbirth via the birth canal.

-There are many benefits of a normal delivery2, such as,
+There are many benefits of a natural birth2, such as,

 - breastfeeding comes more easily to these mums,